david-sledge/datapack/spec.md

 ##### Floating Points
 Single and double precision.
 ### Bin
 This represents raw binary data.
 Fixbin, bin 8, 16, and 32.
+This data type can also be used to represent property and class local names (see below).
+### String
-This data type is also used to represent property and class local names (see below).
+This represents a UTF-8 string.
+Fixstring, string 8, 16, and 32.
+This data type can also be used to represent property and class local names (see below).
 ### Collections
 #### Sequence
 Sequence of any values; numbers, booleans, nil, sequences, assortments, binary data, and/or objects.
 Sequences support an optional class name.